If you are aged under 19, full time courses are free.

 The Learner Support Fund helps those students who would otherwise be unable to participate in Further Education.
 Priority groups are learners who are economically or socially disadvantaged, disabled, ill or have learning difficulties.
-The fund can offer financial help with:

-may be entitled to a £1200 bursary (dependent on circumstances and performance) if they are:
+Young people may be entitled to a £1200 bursary (dependent on circumstances and performance) if they are:

 • in care